tajwinder-singh/airbnb---EDA/README.md

 This EDA highlights data inconsistencies, pricing patterns, and listing behaviors that can guide hosts and Airbnb in strategic decisions.
 The dataset is now ready for modeling or dashboard creation.

 ## Author
-Tajwinder (Taj) Singh
+Tajwinder Singh

-## To view the notebook with outputs, open it in nbviewer
+Linkedin - Tajwinder (Taj) Singh